7 Best Places to Sell Clothes Online (for Fast Cash!)

-Do you wear all of the clothes hanging up in your closet?
+Do you wear all of the clothes in your closet or your dresser?

 Where to Sell Clothes Online

-thredUP is one of the largest online thrift stores where users can buy and sell high-quality secondhand clothing items.
+ThredUP is one of the largest online thrift stores.
+Users can buy and sell high-quality secondhand clothing items, from brands ranging from Old Navy to Gucci.
 With thredUP, you don’t have to worry about photographing and listing the items.
-You just need to order a free Clean Out Kit and send in your clothes. thredUP will inspect, photograph, and list all the items on your behalf.
+You just order a free Clean Out Kit and send your clothes.
+ThredUP will inspect, photograph, and list all the items on your behalf.

-If you’d like to donate your items rather than sell them, order a Donation Kit.
-You can also choose to donate any of the items from your Clean Out Kit that don’t sell, and your clothes will go to a charity of your choice.
+You can also choose to donate any of the items that don’t sell, and your clothes will go to a charity of your choice.
+You’ll receive $5 from the company for every kit you donate.

 When you successfully sell an item on Poshmark, the company will provide you with a prepaid, pre-addressed label so you can drop it off at a USPS mailbox or post office.